okanduzyel/LogClient/README.md

 3. **For Windows**

-- Extract the zip file in your user directory, for example, "C:\Users\MyName\Desktop\" (replace MyName with your username).
+- Extract the zip file to your user directory, for example, "C:\Users\MyName\Desktop\" (replace MyName with your username).
 Please avoid using another directory.

    ![WhatsApp Image 2024-02-29 at 16 20 58](https://github.com/okanduzyel/LogClient/assets/38145537/3fabe2be-123c-475e-918a-3c2e97757246)